 Executive Director, School Curriculum and Standards

-Allan Blagaich took up this position in 2017 and is responsible for leading the development of curriculum, assessment and standards for student achievement in all schools across Western Australia.
-Before this, he was Chief Executive Officer of the School Curriculum and Standards Authority, appointed in 2011.
+Juanita Healy is responsible for leading the development of curriculum, assessment and standards for student achievement in all schools across Western Australia.

-He has many years of experience in education leadership, having held executive roles in Statewide planning and metropolitan public schooling.
-He is a board member of the Australian Curriculum, Assessment and Reporting Authority and chairs the Australasian Curriculum, Assessment and Certification Authorities' vocational education and training committee.
+Juanita holds a Master of Education (Policy and Administration), is a member of the Australian Curriculum, Assessment and Reporting Authority Board, and is Chair of the Australasian Curriculum, Assessment and Certification Authorities' vocational education and training committee.

 Executive Director, Strategy and Policy